indigotech/taq-github-bot/src/data/local/github/tracks-node/track-4/steps/step-1.md

 As you can imagine, giving the previous steps, there are more cool libraries to help us on this process.
 We're going to present them one at a time.

 The first one is the main library to write the tests codes: [mocha](https://mochajs.org/).
 Take a look at their docs.
 It's important to know that mocha provides some methods that can be executed like a timeline.
-This is very useful to handle tasks in specif orders.
+This is very useful to handle tasks in specific orders.

 Your task is very simple in this first step: